dwai1714/enterprise-audit-service/README.md

 You should see the audit data created by the test program

-Explain how to run the automated tests for this system

 ### End to end tests

 Integration tests added to this program inserts items to the audit_info table and returns them at get